Avimitin/nvim/lua/overlays/README.md

 but packer doesn't provide the key.
 So what it is?

 It is a custom handler I inject into packer.
-It will read the value and load the corresponding module under the `overlays/rc` directory.
+It will read the value and load the corresponding module under the `overlays/rc` directory, and load the setup function defined in `lua/overlays/rc/_setups.lua`.
+It's safe to add this field because the handler will validate the value.
+So you don't need to worry that you have only one stuff to configure.

 For example, assuming I have a file with path `~/.config/nvim/lua/overlays/rc/example.lua`, then after I add `rc = "example"` into repo metadata, it will automatically load it: